Muz32/belly-button-challenge/README.md

 In this assignment challenge, I built an interactive dashboard for data visualizations using JavaScript.
 This involved utilizing the JavaScript libraries Plotly and D3 (Data-Driven Documents).
 The dashboard dynamically represents data from a study examining microbial species found in human navel samples.
 For more information, please visit the [Rob Dunn Lab's Belly Button Biodiversity project page](https://robdunnlab.com/projects/belly-button-biodiversity).

-# App deployment on GitHub
-The interactive dashboard for the visualisations can be accessed via the following link: https://muz32.github.io/belly-button-challenge/.
+# Interactive Dashboard Access
+ For an immersive experience, explore the data visualizations on the [Belly Button Biodiversity Dashboard](https://muz32.github.io/belly-button-challenge).

+**Navigating the Dashboard**:
-In the top left corner of the dashboard, there is a dropdown menu under "Test Subject ID Number:".
-In this menu, datasets can be selected based on different samples related to the people who participated in the experimental study.
-Selecting a Test Subject ID Number will immediately provide demographic information about the person, as well as a bar chart and bubble chart presenting the top 10 types and quantities of bacteria present in the sample size for that person.
-The charts and demographic information on the dashboard update as soon as a different Test Subject ID Number is selected.
+- **Test Subject ID Number**: Located in the top left corner, the dropdown menu allows you to select different datasets corresponding to the participants of the study.
+- **Instant Data Visualization**: Upon selecting an ID number, the dashboard will display the participant's demographic details, along with a bar chart and bubble chart showcasing the top 10 types and quantities of bacteria present in the sample size for that participant.
+- **Dynamic Updates**: The visualizations and information dynamically update with each new selection, providing a seamless exploration of the data.

 # Files and Folders
 - `index.html`: The main HTML file that contains the structure of the dashboard and links to the JavaScript files for functionality.